 Despite this, the local governments of two wards in Tokyo, Shibuya and Setagaya Ward, have expressed their desire to extend some equal rights and alleviate discrimination by creating their own “Partnership Certificates”, non-legally-binding certificates that state that a couple is dedicated to each other, and will encourage the businesses, realtors and hospitals in the area to treat the couples as if they are legally married, allowing them to do things such as rent an apartment together and visit each other in the hospital.
 The mayor of Yokohama City has also expressed her desire to introduce a similar motion in her city, stating that she “instructed officials (in charge of sexual minority issues) to make clear the challenges (facing same-sex couples) to figure out what form of support is desirable for the couples.”

-It is encouraging, to say the least, to see local governments working closely with the LGBT community in order to decide what is the best way to recognize and protect them in modern society.
+It is encouraging, to say the least, to see local governments working closely with LGBT citizens in order to decide what is the best way to recognize and protect them in modern society.

 While the average Japanese person probably has familiarity with Gender Identity Disorder and transgender individuals, it seems that they are less aware of and much more wary of gays, lesbians, and bisexuals.
 From what I’ve gathered, the idea in Japan is that since individuals with GID are “sick”, it makes sense for them to be treated for their condition.
 However, the rest of the spectrum is much more scrutinized.